Today, we increasingly hear about being “woke.” In this Vincentian Mindwalk, I will try to move beyond any narrow political meanings.

-Sometimes an alarm clock to wakes us up.
-At other times something happens or just “clicks”.
+At other times, something suddenly makes sense.
 We see new meaning.
 We change our ways of thinking.

 His words wake us from unconsciousness about our original sin of radical self-centeredness.

-We forget God has first loved us into existence and continues to love us no matter what good or bad we do.
+We so often forget God has first loved us into existence… and continues to love us no matter what good or bad we do.
 “Can a mother forget her child?”

-Rather, Jesus simply asks that we learn to love one another as God has loved us.
 Jesus loved everyone, shockingly, even those who put him to death.
-The “scandal of the cross!”
+That is the “scandal of the cross!”

-The challenge – “love your enemies” certainly calls for a change in our “eye for an eye” thinking … something truly radical for us.!
+The challenge – “love your enemies” certainly calls for a change in our mindset “look out for number one” and an “eye for an eye!“

-Until then we are caught up in the process of daily dying to the original sin of our self-centeredness and waking up to understanding what we say too glibly – OUR Father!
+Until then we are caught up in the process of daily dying to the original sin of our self-centeredness and waking up to understanding what we say without appreciating – OUR Father!

 A follower of Jesus spends a lifetime waking up